Database

 Data model

 Each document is free-form.
-You define the fields - there is no fixed schema.
-Every document automatically gets three system-managed fields:
+You define the fields.
+There's no fixed schema.
+Every document gets three system-managed fields:

 # Every document has these system fields alongside your own data: